dominicbeesley/blitter-vhdl-6502/doc/fishbone-spec.md

 i.e. a CPU is a Controller, Memory would be a Peripheral

+## Pipelining

+As of October 2022 the bus specification has been updated to to support the concept of pipelining - this allows further transactions to be initiated at a controller without having to wait for a response for earlier transactions.
+In this way, a CPU with a wide (16bit, 32bit) databus can request multiple bytes be read or written in a burst shortening bus latency considerably.

 # Bus Clock Speed

 The bus clock speed for the Fishbone bus is generally much faster than that of the devices attached to